anmolagarwal04/ML_Major/README.md

 # Demonstrating the Ability of Machine Learning Models in Football Analytics

-#### This repository is created in partial fulfillment of the course BITS F464 Machine Learning
-#### We worked on time series data of multiple seasons Premier League and Bundesliga to predict the odds of winning for a particular team.
+#### This repository is created in partial fulfillment of the course BITS F464 Machine Learning.
+We worked on time series data of multiple seasons Premier League and Bundesliga to predict the odds of winning for a particular team.

-** 1. Scrape Data **
+#### 1. Scrape Data

 To scrape EPL data:
 ```python src/scrape_data.py --league=Premier_League```